sidakyntiso/bridgr/README.md

 Graders may also differ in the rate at which the probability of assigning higher grades increases across grades (the slopes).

-We turn to the **common bridging students**, depicted as points in the figure, to solve this problem.
-In a no-bias world, each bridging student would receive the same grade from each grader.
+We turn to the **commonly graded students**, depicted as points in the figure, to solve this problem.
+In a no-bias world, each student would receive the same grade from each grader.
 Instead, some students perform systematically more poorly in raw scores (i.e., the horizontal difference for each student) than they would have with a different grader.
 Moreover, many students would do better in rank placement than other students depending on their section (i.e., the vertical difference for each student).

 While specific graders are too strict or too lenient, we might think that the average across graders is a reasonable estimate of the students’ scores.
 Averaging removes systematic grading bias associated with each grader.
-Treating the average as the “true grade,” the table below compares how far each bridging student’s grade is from the true grade.
+Treating the average as the “true grade,” the table below compares how far each student’s grade is from the true grade.
 We find a large difference between the lowest and highest grade a student might get, depending upon their grader.

-The table below demonstrates that the traditional grading techniques may produce a large grading bias as measured by the mean absolute error (MAE) or the root mean squared error (RMSE).
-Bias is apparent in the assigned grader scores and the implied ranks (among bridging students).
+Specifically, the table tabulates the mean absolute error (MAE) and the root mean squared error (RMSE).
+Bias is apparent in the assigned grader scores and the implied ranks (among commonly graded students).
 Further, an analysis of variance F-test suggests that the grader distributions are significantly different.
+Therefore, evidence from the commonly graded students suggests that the traditional grading techniques may produce significant grading bias in the aggregrate.

 ``` r
 # Evaluate grading bias using bridging observations